Documentation Governance with aprity

 Scheduled scans

-Professional and Enterprise plans support automated scheduled scans.
+Documentation and Intelligence plans both support automated scheduled scans (the Trial does not).
 Configure these to run automatically so documentation stays current without manual intervention:

 - Open the Schedule tab in the aprity app.